steverandy/backbone.managedview/README.md

 # backbone.managedview

 It is an extension for Backbone.View, which adds views management logic and structure.
+It's common for a view to have multiple subviews, but in Backbone.View managing subviews has to be done manually.
+This extension manages rendering a view and its subviews.
+When a view is removed, this extension also manages the subviews removal.

-## Properties and Methods
+## API

 ### manage